OWRC/info/evaporation/index.md

 where $\overline{E}_p$ is the average annual $E_p$, $E_\text{base}$ is the minimum annual $E_p$, $i$ is the day of year from January 1st and $\varphi$ is the day offset from $i$ when $E_\text{base}$ occurs.

 The next means of computing potential evaporation is based on the empirical Makkink (1957) method, which is functionally identical to the more common Priestly-Taylor (1972) approach.
-The main difference is that the Makkink method utilizes total incoming short-wave radiation, or "global radiation" ($K^\downarrow$), which is more readily available than net radiation $(Q^\ast)$ used in the Priestly-Taylor approach and other so-called combination approaches.
+The main difference is that the Makkink method utilizes total incoming short-wave radiation, or "global radiation" $(K^\downarrow)$, which is more readily available than net radiation $(Q^\ast)$ used in the Priestly-Taylor approach and other so-called combination approaches.
 In either case, both $K^\downarrow$ and $Q^\ast$ require observational measurements from sources that are rare and not adequately distributed at the regional scale the model is applied to.
 Instead, global radiation is approximated using a Prescott-type equation (Nov\'ak, 2012): <!-- pg.232 -->

 $$
 	K^\downarrow = \left(a+b\frac{n}{N}\right)K_e,